MADCAZ/ngx-bootstrap-th/demo/src/app/components/+carousel/docs/usage.md

 // RECOMMENDED
-import { CarouselModule } from 'ngx-bootstrap/carousel';
+import { CarouselModule } from 'ngx-bootstrap-th/carousel';
 // or
-import { CarouselModule } from 'ngx-bootstrap';
+import { CarouselModule } from 'ngx-bootstrap-th';

 @NgModule({
   imports: [CarouselModule.forRoot(),...]